Plane Daffy: Plot

-Later, self-described woman-hater Daffy Duck volunteers for the next mission.
-Hatta tries to seduce him by hiking up her skirt to reveal her shapely leg and kissing him full on the lips twice.
-The first kiss electrocutes Daffy and melts him like butter, but the second kiss electrocutes Hatta Mari having the same effect on her.
-Daffy ultimately resists her charms, but swallows his secret message when the temptress corners him.
-After a frenetic battle, she x-rays Daffy and broadcasts the supposed secret ("Hitler is a stinker") to Hitler himself.
+Despite being electrocuted by her kisses, Daffy resists and is chased by her around the house, leading to him ultimately swallowing his secret message when she finally corners him.
+Hatta Mari uses an X-ray machine and broadcasts the message to Hitler and the other leaders of the Axis, only to find it trivial (the message reading "Hitler is a stinker").
 Outraged, Hitler declares "Dat ist no military secret!"
-Goebbels and Göring concur -- "Ja.
-Everybody knows dat!"—then shoot themselves in the heads after receiving Hitler's angry glare.
-Daffy Duck then concludes the cartoon by saying "They lose more darn ‘Nutzis’ that way," and then going into one of his famous bouncing fits whooping.
+Goebbels and Göring concur — "Ja.
+Everybody knows dat!" — then shoot themselves in the heads after receiving Hitler's angry glare.
+Daffy Duck then concludes the cartoon by saying "They lose more darn 'Nutzis' that way!"